ardagon89/launch-darkly-feature-flag-implementation/README.md

     caching feature vs the version which doesn't use the caching feature.
     As you can clearly see, using the caching feature has reduced the page load time from 5 seconds to < 1 second, which is an improvement of more than 80%.

-execute `docker-compose -f compose.yaml up -d` to bring up the entire stack and access the app at `http://localhost:8501/` and see the db records at `http://localhost:8081/`

-#NOTE: Replace "localhost" by VM IP (ex.
-"192.168.99.100") if using docker on a VM.